-With less than a fortnight to go until the start of another new year, many of us have already decided we’re going to enjoy what’s left of 2022, including Christmas, and start afresh in January when, once again, we’ll rekindle our goals for 2023, telling ourselves we’ll do a triathlon, learn Spanish, lose three stone or write a screenplay.
+With only a couple of days to go until the start of another new year, many of us have already decided we’re going to enjoy what’s left of 2023 and start afresh in January when, once again, we’ll rekindle our goals for 2024, telling ourselves we’ll do a triathlon, learn Spanish, lose three stone or write a screenplay.

 Instead, they urge us to end the year strong and get closure on this year so we go forward to the next 12 months with a much more positive mind set.

 Performance coach Phil Olley, who has written three self-development books, explains we’re wasting time and using the festive season as a distraction.
 ‘When we say we’re going to give up on our goals or resolutions for this year and start again in January, we’re procrastinating, but in a very comfortable way,’ he says.
 ‘We tell ourselves we’re not giving up, we’re just postponing.

 ‘But if we end the year well, and even manage to achieve something in the coming days, it will give our year a story and make us feel as if the last 12 months have been significant.

 ‘Just turning something round in the last week of the year, whether it’s stopping a bad habit, cleaning up our diet or finishing a work project, can change our entire view of 2023.
 And it will create a momentum that will make us feel brighter and more upbeat about the year ahead.’